How to Add Audio Effects in Premiere Pro

 When you double-click the Dynamics Processor, a dialogue window opens.
 Turn off the Compressor, turn on the Limiter, and turn up the Threshold to maybe -2.

 Now, no matter how loud any track gets in this entire project, the master audio level or the master audio track will never get louder than -2 decibels.
-All the other tracks are routed to this master channel, so it wouldn’t matter if you have one track or ten tracks with audio on them.
+All the other are routed to this master channel, so it wouldn’t matter if you have one track or ten tracks with audio on them.
 If you enable the Limiter on the master track and set the threshold to -2 decibels, the audio won’t get louder than -2 decibels.
 This is a great insurance policy for your projects to make sure that you’re not exporting projects with audio that sounds distorted because it’s way too loud.

 The Audio Track Mixer offers a ton of audio effects to choose from.
 You can apply up to five effects, and that’s usually plenty.
 Note that there are some very basic and not very useful noise reduction controls.
 If you wanted to apply a little bit of noise reduction to your project, you could try to put on the DeNoiser.